LTUC/amman-dotnet-401d2/Curriculum/Class29/LAB.md

 ### END OF SPRINT
 This is the end of sprint 1. please refer to the Sprint 1 assignment to confirm you have met all the requirements for submission.

-## Directions:

-Each milestone will be worth 10 points within the sprint.
-The grading rubric is specified at the bottom.

 ## User Stories & Guidance: